Experimental Impact of Jet Fragmentation Reference Frames At Particle Colliders: Jet Individualism

 In analyses looking for boosted vector bosons $V$ decaying hadronically, the signal jet fragmentation is set by $m_V/2$, whereas multijet backgrounds most likely have complex color connections with the whole final state (and the beam remnant at hadron colliders), which leads to very different underlying fragmentation distributions.
 In the case of the ``Mercedes" star topology that led to the discovery of the gluon, two quarks and one gluon are produced.
 The color octet gluon is color connected to both of the color triplet quarks.
-In such cases, the fragmentation frame is the rest frame of all three jet objects, which at a lepton collider, will be the same as the lab frame.
+In such cases, the color rest frame is the rest frame of all three jet objects, which at a lepton collider, will be the same as the lab frame.
 The difference between these color topologies is illustrated in Figure~\ref{fig:colorflowCartoon}.
-The effect may be even larger at hadron colliders like the LHC.
+The effect will be more difficult to understand at hadron colliders like the LHC.
 In QCD multijet processes at hadron colliders, in addition to potential color connections between final state jets, color connection to high-energy beam remnants can lead to very highly boosted color rest frames.

 To investigate how the color rest frame dependence of jet fragmentation is handled by Monte Carlo generators, samples were produced with various parton shower models.
-MadGraph5\_aMC@NLO~3.3.1~\cite{Alwall:2014hca} was used to produce 50,000 parton-level events of two processes: $e^+e^- \to jjj$ and $e^+e^- \to ZZ \to jjjj$, both with a collision energy of $\sqrt{s}=1$~TeV.
+MadGraph5\_aMC@NLO~3.3.1~\cite{Alwall:2014hca} was used to produce 50,000 parton-level events of two processes: $e^+e^- \to 3j$ and $e^+e^- \to ZZ \to 4j$, both with a collision energy of $\sqrt{s}=1$~TeV.
 In the first process, the color rest frame is coincident with the lab frame, such that jet observables show an expected lab-frame momentum dependence.
 In the second, the color rest frames are always the rest frames of the $Z$ bosons such that some jet observables will be set by $m_Z/2$ and not scale with the lab-frame momentum.